soundpress/RulesOfNYC/docs/c06/index.rst

 The following work area preparation shall be followed during the conduct of pre-demolition abatement activities:

 (a) Prior to the start of abatement activities on asbestos projects the building owner or designated representative must post a general notification at all main entrances to the structure.
 Postings of this notification must be in English and Spanish, at eye level in a conspicuous well-lit place that can be viewed by the public without obstruction.
 Information provided in the notification must include contractor, project location, that the project is regulated by NYC DEP, and the Call Center "311" for government information and services.
-The notice must have the following heading: NOTICE OF ASBESTOS ABATEMENT, in a minimum of 2 inches sans serif, gothic or block style lettering, with the balance of the lettering of the notice to be of the same type lettering in a minimum of 1 inch size.
+The notice must have the following heading: NOTICE OF ASBESTOS ABATEMENT, in a minimum of one inch sans serif, gothic or block style lettering, with the balance of the lettering of the notice to be of the same type lettering in a minimum of one quarter inch size.
 The notification must be posted throughout all abatement activities.

 (b) The building shall be vacated prior to the start of abatement activities.